 Corinthians 14 emphasize that spiritual gifts must be used in a way that edifies the church and reflects God's order.
-66 Modern charismatic movements often fall into the error of prioritizing emotional experience over the edification of the church.
+Modern charismatic movements often fall into the error of prioritizing emotional experience over the edification of the church.
 By returning to the early church's understanding of spiritual gifts as sacred communication, the modern church can avoid the excesses that lead to confusion, disorder, and division.
-67
+The same part of the church can avoid the excesses that lead to confusion, disorder, and division.

-By using Prima Scriptura as a guiding principle, the church can maintain its faithfulness to Scripture while respecting the historical understanding of gifts that serves as a safeguard.68 Charismatic movements must discern their practices against the scriptural purpose of gifts, ensuring that they align with the clarity, edification, and sacredness modeled in Scripture and by the early church fathers.69
+By using Prima Scriptura as a guiding principle, the church can maintain its faithfulness to Scripture while respecting the historical understanding of gifts that serves